amyspencerproject/amyspencerproject/README.md

 # Hello there!
 I'm Amy - a Frontend Developer who loves all things code

-- 🤖 I’m particularly interested about Javascript, React, and Web Accessibility
+- 🤖 I’m particularly interested building with AI

 - 🦋 I’m currently exploring Vibe coding but also reviewing JS fundementals